 In the console window, enter the path to the utility, followed by the utility name and the error code, then run the command.

-From the results, we can see that the error code 1641 indicates a process completed successfully and has initiated a reboot.
+From the results, we can see that the error code 1641 indicates a process completed successfully and the Windows Installer package initiated a reboot.

 Launch Command Prompt.